-AC is a channel designed to convey additional information on modulating signal-transmission control.
+AC is a channel designed to convey additional information on broadcasting.
+The additional information on broadcasting refers to additional information on modulating signal-transmission control or information on seismic motion warning.

-AC's additional information is transmitted by modulating the pilot carrier of a type similar to CP through DBPSK.
-The reference for differential modulation is provided at the first frame symbol, and takes the signal point that corresponds to the Wi value stipulated in Section 3.13.1.
+AC is transmitted by means of modulating the pilot carrier of a type similar to CP through DBPSK, and its reference for differential modulation is provided at the top frame symbol, and takes the signal point with its value corresponding to Wi stipulated in Section 3.13.1.

 The AC modulating signal takes signal points (+4/3, 0) and (-4/3, 0) for information 0 and 1, respectively, available following differential coding.
-If there is no additional information, information 1 is inserted as stuffing bits.
+If there is no additional information on broadcasting, information 1 is inserted as stuffing bits.